 Choosing the best roof lanterns is easier than selecting general windows and doors.
-Lantern roofs or rooflights, fixed or opening are significantly simpler than opening windows, single or French doors, sliding and folding patio doors.
+Lantern roofs or rooflights, fixed or opening, are significantly simpler than opening windows, single or French doors, or sliding and folding patio doors.
 They have fewer profiles and parts, are less complex in design and are easier to install.
 Many also look very similar.

 How to choose the best roof lanterns

 The advice is always to view the current aluminium lantern roofs range and see if the aesthetics of each product work for you.
 Probably the most important factor in choosing the best roof lanterns is what look you want, contemporary or more traditional.
 Our guide on how to buy a lantern roof gives advice and more information.

 Other pages In this sectionLantern roofs and rooflights

 - Aluminium Rooflights

 - Who makes the best roof lanterns